Procedures

 • Liquid Fuels: Gasoline, oils, and alcohols fall under this category.
 Liquid fuels are typically more volatile and can produce high-intensity flames, making them a major concern in fire investigations.

 • Gaseous Fuels: Natural gas, propane, and hydrogen are examples of gaseous fuels.
-They can ignite quickly and spread rapidly, posing challenges in both residential and industrial settings.
+They can ignite quickly and spread rapidly, posing challenges in both residential and industrial settings, especially during explosion investigation.

 The type of fuel present in a fire can impact the fire’s behavior, such as its duration, spread rate, and intensity.
 When investigating a fire scene, you’ll need to determine the type of fuel to understand how it contributed to the development of the fire.
 Here are a few things to keep in mind when trying to determine the nature of the fuel involved in a fire: